RaihanRafi01/Solar_SCM/README.md

-# **SCUBE SCM: Control & Monitoring System**
+# **Solar SCM: Control & Monitoring System**

-**SCUBE SCM** is a mission-critical industrial monitoring solution designed for real-time visibility into energy infrastructure.
+**Solar SCM** is a mission-critical industrial monitoring solution designed for real-time visibility into energy infrastructure.
 It bridges the gap between complex hardware data and human oversight through high-fidelity visualization, enabling engineers to monitor power distribution, analyze consumption trends, and manage revenue-to-cost ratios in one centralized dashboard.

 ---